tilm4nn/swing-utils/README.txt

-CHANGES HISTORY
+CHANGE HISTORY

+0.9.5  - [Changed] README, LICENSE
-0.9.4  - [Changed] README, build script
+0.9.4  - [Changed] README, build script, JavaDoc
 0.9.3  - [Changed] JUserFriendlyTable
           Fixed NullPointerException in blanaceColumns()
           balanceColumns() does not do anything if columnModel or tableHeader are null